-Wireless Network Service Set Identifier (SSID) is the name of your wireless network.

-Name: Create a name using up to 32 characters.
-The SSID is casesensitive.
+Wireless Network Service Set Identifier (SSID) is the name of your Name: wireless network.
+Create a name using up to 32 characters.
+The SSID is case-sensitive.

-Enable Auto The Auto Channel Scan setting can be selected to allow Channel Scan: the DIR-625 to choose the channel with the least amount of interference.
+Enable Auto The Auto Channel Scan setting can be selected Channel Scan: to allow the DIR-660 to choose the channel with the least amount of interference.

-Wireless Channel: Indicates the channel setting for the DIR-625.
+Wireless Channel: Indicates the channel setting for the DIR-660.
 By default the channel is set to 6.
 The Channel can be changed to fit the channel setting for an existing wireless network or to customize the wireless network.
-If you enable Auto Channel Scan, this option will be greved out.
+If you enable Auto Channel Scan, this option will be greyed out.